DakotaNelson/olin-networking-class/README.md

 ####Chatroom Message Echo
 Whenever the server recieves a message for a certain room, forward that message on to be displayed by every user in that room.
 When a user sends a message, it is sent to everyone in every room that user is in.

+TO-DO:
+Listening thread for client to receive message packets.
+Tweak echoMessages to only echo within the room that the message was sent in, rather than every room.

 ####MSG
 Implement private messaging.